 Custodial Care Facilities

 These facilities do not provide a high degree of medical care, focusing instead on personal activities and recreational and social opportunities.
 They lightly monitor the physical condition of residents but are best suited to people who do not need regular attention.
 They cost much less than the options above.
 Medicare and private insurance supplements do not cover any of these costs.
 Medicaid may cover the costs if the resident qualifies for it, and residents who are veterans may obtain some coverage through VA benefits.
 If you get long-term care insurance, this may cover some or all of the costs.
-However, you should read more here about this option, which is not a good fit for many people.

 Choosing a Long-Term Care Facility